 Professional Liability Insurance, also known as Professional Indemnity Insurance, protects individuals and companies from the costs of lawsuits and damages related to their professional advice and services.
 This insurance protects individuals and businesses that sell their expertise.
 It covers professionals who have gained expertise through extensive training in their field and whose work is governed by standards set by client agreements, their industry, or the government.

 Professional Liability Insurance is a good complement to the basic protections provided for in general liability policies.
 Typically, general liability insurance covers bodily injury, property damage, personal injury, and advertising injury, but leaves out any claims outside of these coverage areas.
-For many professionals, including lawyers, architects, engineers, and doctors, they may face lawsuits claiming negligence, poor performance, or any failure of their professional duties that do not actually cause direct bodily injury, property damage, personal injury, or advertising injury.
+For many professionals, including lawyers, architects, engineers, and doctors, it’s common to face lawsuits claiming negligence, poor performance, or any failure of their professional duties that do not actually cause direct bodily injury, property damage, personal injury, or advertising injury.
 This is where Professional Liability Insurance can provide coverage.

 - A software consulting company creates custom software for a financial services client.
 After delivery, the client finds critical bugs in the software, leading to financial losses.
 The client sues the consulting company for work errors and negligence.

 Depending on the specific profession that you’re in, Professional Liability Insurance may be called by different names.
 For those in the medical profession, Professional Liability Insurance is commonly known as Medical Malpractice Insurance.
 For those in real estate, IT, or accounting, Professional Liability Insurance may be called Errors & Omissions (E&O) Insurance.
 And for those in the media industry, like broadcasters or publishers, Professional Liability Insurance can be called Media Liability Insurance.
 Often times, Professional Liability and E&O are terms used interchangeably.

 Professional Liability Insurance covers a variety of claims against the professional work or services you provide.
 These include lawsuits arising from: